nicholas-ewasiuk/pixelnauts-racing-club/README.md

 ## How to play

-Connect a wallet containing Orcanauts or hit "Just Play".
+Connect a wallet containing Orcanauts or borrow the "training dolphin" for practice.

 WASD / Arrow keys to move.

-Avoid the rugs.
+Avoid the rugs!

 ## Running the app